 Focuses on French women writers and writing about women.
 Chronological and geographic range varies.
 Gender issues addressed in critical fashion, considering the different historical and ideological contexts in which each of the works was produced.
-Prerequisite: FRENCH 303; either FRENCH 304, FRENCH 305, FRENCH 306, FRENCH 307.
+Prerequisite: FRENCH 303; either FRENCH 304, FRENCH 305, FRENCH 306, or FRENCH 307.

 Sample texts--whole or extracted--by women in French.
 CHronological range will be broad, from the Middle Ages through the 20th century.
 Some theory will be presented, although more as a secondary concern.
 Particular attention will be paid to the social and historical contexts in which women wrote, including contemporary questions facing French women.